Gregorio Weber International Prize in Biological Fluorescence

 University of Minnesota, Physics Department, Minneapolis, MN

-Thesis Title: Analysis and Applications of Fluorescence Fluctuation Spectroscopy - Dr. Yana Reshetnyak
+Thesis title: Analysis and Applications of Fluorescence Fluctuation Spectroscopy - Dr. Yana Reshetnyak

 Institute for Cancer Research, University of North Texas Health Science Center, Department of Molecular Biology and Immunology, Fort Worth, TX

-Thesis Title: Relation Between Fluorescence Parameters of Tryptophan Residues and Structural and Physical Parameters of Microenvironments of Indole Rings in Proteins
+Thesis title: Relation Between Fluorescence Parameters of Tryptophan Residues and Structural and Physical Parameters of Microenvironments of Indole Rings in Proteins

-Selection Committees
+Selection Committees 2002

 Selected three finalists: